-- A vortex mixture is one of the basic technologies used for the mixing of samples in glass tubes or flasks in laboratories.
+A vortex mixer is one of the basic technologies used for the mixing of samples in glass tubes or flasks in laboratories.

 - It is based on the simple principle of causing reactions and homogenization by agitating the mixture.

-- Motorized draft shafts present on the mixer oscillates and transfers the movement to the sample tubes causing the sample fluids to undergo turbulent flow.
+- Motorized draft shafts present on the mixer oscillate and transfer the movement to the sample tubes causing the sample fluids to undergo turbulent flow.

 - Vortex mixer is mostly used for the mixing of various sample fluids in the sample tubes and also allows for the homogenization of cells and cell organelles.